-Sun City Lincoln Hills Community Association in arrangement with Lincoln Hills Golf Club
+Sun City Lincoln Hills Community Association in arrangement with Lincoln Hills Golf Club - Upper Ferrari Pond, Hidden Hills Pond, Lincoln Hills Golf Club Ponds

-Waterworks Industries Inc. will contact the Nevada Irrigation District (NID) and Placer County Water Agency (PCWA) prior to aquatic herbicide and algaecide applications that have potential impacts to the beneficial uses of the water such as irrigation, drinking water supply, domestic stock water, etc. Currently both agencies have been contacted and we plan to coordinate closely to insure that all downstream water users are properly notified.
+Waterworks Industries Inc. will contact the Nevada Irrigation District (NID) and Placer County Water Agency (PCWA) prior to aquatic herbicide and algaecide applications that have potential impacts to the beneficial uses of the water such as irrigation, drinking water supply, domestic stock water, etc. Currently both agencies have been contacted and we plan to coordinate closely to ensure that all downstream water users are properly notified.